theforeman/foreman-documentation/README.md

 # Foreman documentation

-THIS IS A WORK IN PROGRESS.
-VISIT THE OFFICIAL [FOREMAN OR KATELLO DOCUMENTATION](https://theforeman.org/documentation.html) IF YOU ARE SEEKING HELP.
+This git repository contains the following documentation:

+* Official documentation for the Katello project
-This git repository contains PoC of improving Foreman documentation.
+* PoC of improving documentation for the Foreman project.
+See [this milestone](https://github.com/theforeman/foreman-documentation/milestone/3) to check the progress.

+For official Foreman documentation, see [Foreman Manual](https://theforeman.org/manuals/latest/index.html).

 ## Foreman Guides